How to choose the size of the breast pump funnel

 Unfortunately, not all brands seem to know that funnel sizes are key to effective pumping.

-When you consider looking for a breast pump try to find out if the brand makes different sizes, if it only makes one standard size make sure before buying it that it is yours or that it will fit you.
+When you consider looking for a breast pump, try to find out if the brand offers different sizes, if it only makes one standard size make sure before you buy, that it is yours or that it will fit you.

-In some support groups they have loan pumps, it would be ideal if you could see and try some before you decide to buy a particular brand.
+In some support groups, you can find pumps to borrow and it would be ideal if you could see and try some before you decide to buy a particular brand.

-It’s easy, you have to measure the face of the nipple with the help of a tape measure or a ruler.
-You have to measure in millimeters and it is recommended to add 2mm extra.
+It’s easy, you have to measure the front facing of the nipple with the help of a measuring tape or a ruler.
+Measure the diameter in millimetres and then it is recommended to add 2mm extra.

-From that measurement you can choose the most appropriate size.
-It is important to note that the size of the funnel should be a little higher than the size of the nipple.
+Starting from that measurement, you can choose the most appropriate size.
+It is important to note that the size of the funnel should be a little bigger than the size of your nipple.

 What funnel sizes are there?

 Each breast pump brand is different and each one offers one or more sizes.
-We review the most common brands available on the market, so that you can select the one that best suits you.
+Here is a review of the most common brands available on the market, so that you can select the one that best suits you.

 How do I know if the breast pump funnel is right for me?

-- The nipples do not rub the sides of the funnel and can not move freely
+- The nipples don’t rub the sides of the funnel and can move freely

-- There are no areas of the skin that are marked or reddened.
+- There are no areas of the skin left with a mark or red after extraction

-- That the nipple does not suffer an ischemia and remains white.
+- That the nipple does not suffer ischemia and stays white.

-- That we do not feel pain and/or a lump appears in the chest right after the extraction.
+- That you don’t feel pain and/or a lump appears in the breast right after pumping

-In the event that any of these things occur, checking the size is very important when it comes to being able to express milk effectively and painlessly.
+In the event that any of these things occur, checking your size is very important when it comes to being able to pump milk effectively and painlessly.

-What happens if the size is not adequate?
+What happens if the size is not right?

-If the size of the funnel is not adequate, several things can happen.
-The first is that there are injuries, cracks in the nipple or at the base of it.
+If the size of the funnel is not right for you, several things can happen.
+The first is that there are injuries, cracks in the nipple or at the base of it (sore nipples and nipple damage).
 The second thing that can happen is that the pumping is inefficient and frustrating because you can’t express the milk you need to store.
 Many mothers who have well-established breastfeeding but are unable to express a drop with a breast pump can increase milk production only by changing the funnel.

-In short, buying a breast pump is a conscious decision and if we can, it is ideal to try it before you buy it to make sure you are doing well.
+In short, buying a breast pump is a conscious decision and if you can, it is ideal to try it before you buy it to make sure you are choosing well.